-TOLEDO, Ohio (AP) — An Ohio hospital where a viable kidney was accidentally thrown in the trash is resuming live kidney transplants.
+TOLEDO, Ohio (AP) — An Ohio hospital where a nurse accidentally threw out a viable kidney has resumed its kidney transplant program.

 The University Toledo Medical Center had voluntarily suspended the transplant program after the Aug.
 10 accident.
 After an investigation and policy changes, the hospital announced last month it was ready to resume the living-donor program.